EndPointCorp/end-point-blog/2011/08/09/railsadmin-gem-ecommerce.html.md

 ### Overriding Views

 Another common update in rails_admin might be the need to override views to change the look of the backend interface.
-I accomplished this by copying the rails_admin partial views into my Rails application and updating them to include "My Store" branding:
+I accomplished this by copying the rails_admin partial views into my Rails application and updating them to include “My Store” branding:

 ```ruby
 # app/views/rails_admin/main/_title.html.haml